top of page

 Ramadan is a profoundly spiritual time in Morocco, one that is deeply rooted in centuries-old traditions and practices.
 During the holy month, the nation comes together to fast, abstaining from eating or drinking from the first light of dawn until the setting of the sun.
 Through self-discipline, heightened prayer and charitable giving, devotees see it as an opportunity to draw closer to the divine.

 While non-Muslims often view Ramadan as simply a duty that comes with a lot of onerous restrictions, most Moroccans describe feeling a profound sense of joy as the holy month approaches.
+After several years living in Morocco, my understanding of Ramadan has been significantly enhanced and I can appreciate why it is such an anticipated time of the year.
 My husband is always excited in the lead-up and embraces the opportunity to carry out the obligations he was taught as a young boy.

 As the rhythms of daily life shift, Ramadan is a time to gather with family and community.
 There’s a greater emphasis placed on spirituality (rather than jobs and study) and each evening is like a mini party as people come together to feast on traditional Moroccan cuisine.
 Having lived in Morocco during two Ramadans, I can attest that it’s a wonderful time to be there.